ssvlabs/SIPs/sips/mev.md

 Gas limits are set by operators rather than validators, unlike in standard validator clients.

-This SIP proposes to hardcode the gas limit to 30 million (which is the default in Prysm and Lighthouse), but recommends to keep watching it and modify if necessary.
+Since operators This SIP doesn't specify a gas limit, as it's (which is the default in Prysm and Lighthouse), but recommends to keep watching it and modify if necessary.

 ### Blinded block proposals